What to know about electronic data breach insurance coverage

 Businesses that store or transmit digital information will likely need to purchase cyber liability insurance to respond to a data breach and protect themselves from related lawsuits.
 There are two different types of electronic data insurance coverage with a cyber policy:

-First-party response: This version of cyber liability insurance pays for notifying affected customers that their data has been compromised and providing them with credit and identity monitoring services.
+First-party response: First-party cyber liability insurance helps your business recover from a cyberattack or data breach.
+It covers costs such as notifying customers that their data has been compromised and providing them with fraud monitoring services.
 It also covers PR and advertising campaigns to help rebuild a business’s reputation.
+You might see this coverage called data breach insurance.

 Note that states have different guidelines and requirements for managing data breaches, so check your local laws before you finalize a policy.